helpscout/hsds-react/todos/design.md

 I feel like headings should be a component on their own (`<Heading>`).

-* We'll need to know the variety of different heading styles/sizes.
+* We'll need to know the variety of different heading styles/sizes (and how we wanna name them). (e.g. H1-H6? more sizes? all caps?)

 ### Text